 Cut the cable.
 Save some money.
 Don’t miss shows worth seeing.

 Unless you’ve been living in a cave since June of 1999, you know that most people like the convenience of digital music and movies.
 You also know that the record labels (RIAA) and movie studios (MPAA) have been falsely claiming for that entire time that piracy is cutting into their “legitimate” sales.
-I’m going to […]
+I’m going to… Continue reading How to Create a Digital Distribution System for Video and Music

 I often hear people saying that they need to get more memory for their computers.